rday45/flask-web-server/README.md

 }
 ```

-if successful they will receive all the details of their character:
+If successful they will receive all the details of their character:

 ```JSON
 {